Edwin781/Shopping-Cart/README.md

 # Shopping-Cart
-A simple shopping cart project
+A simple shopping cart project Developed using html, javascript and css